-method front-loads the depreciation, giving larger reimbursements sooner.
-The straight-
+As the names imply, the accelerated method front-loads the depreciation, giving larger reimbursements sooner.
+The straight-line method gives the same depreciation deduction every year.

 Driving an employer-provided vehicle

 When a church provides a car to a minister, the church must report the personal use of the car as income on Form W-2.
 However, when a minister pays the church the fair market value for the personal use of the car, there is no income tax impact to the minister.
 Partial payment to the church reduces the minister's taxable income by the amount of the payment.